Efficient Diffusion Models for Vision: A Survey: Strategies for Efficient Diffusion Models

-\textbf{2- } Discrete or Continuous Design: The Diffusion Process is a continuous example that may be characterized by a Stochastic Differential Equation.Probability Flow ODE (Diffusion ODE) is the continuous-time differential equation \cite{vahdat2021score}.
+Diffusion is a continuous process that can be characterized by a stochastic differential equation.
+The probability flow ODE (diffusion ODE) is a continuous-time differential equation \cite{vahdat2021score}.
 Denoising diffusion probabilistic models (DDPMs) \cite{DDPM} have shown impressive results in image and waveform generation in continuous state spaces.

 Denoising diffusion models have produced both remarkable log-likelihood scores on numerous common picture datasets and high-quality image production in continuous situations.
 Many datasets are discrete, but for the convenience of modeling, they are frequently embedded in a continuous space and modeled continuously.